• Skip to primary navigation

 After pressure cooking, let the Pav Bhaji simmer in the Instant Pot on the sauté function.
 This allows the flavours to meld and intensify.

 Toast the pav buns with a bit of butter until they are golden and crisp.
 The buttery pav buns are the perfect accompaniment to the flavorful Pav Bhaji.
+This is the best way to serve the Buns with the piping hot Bhaji.

 Serve with a wedge of lemon for those who enjoy an extra tangy kick.